 One of the best things about Dartmouth is the wide array of funding sources to support undergraduate research.
-In addition to the formal programs described above, you can seek research funding through the many sources listed through the Dean of Faculty office.
+In addition to the formal programs described above, you can seek research funding through the many sources listed through the Undergraduate Advising & Research Office.

 In addition, support funds for Biology 95 and 97 (up to $200 per Biology 95 or $400 per Biology 97 project) may be provided at the discretion of the Chair of the Biology Department, who oversees the budget.
 If requests exceed available funds, priority will go to students in the Honors Program (Biology 97).
 Please note that no support is available for Biology 96.

 Getting Paid to Help with Research